swarbler/bestof/workshop/making/3d-printing.md

 - **upgrade CoreXY:** X1 Carbon

 {: .warning }
-> Bambu Lab has restricted access to its printers, so you are unable to use third-party software without changing to "Developer Mode" (LAN mode) in firmware after v4.0.0.0!
+> Bambu Lab has restricted access to its printers, so you are unable to use third-party software without changing to "Developer Mode" (LAN only mode) in firmware after v4.0.0.0!
 >
 > If you want to continue using a Bambu Handy-like app with Bambu printers, I recommend the "Bambu Companion" app (unfortunately iOS only) with Tailscale.
 It works surprisingly well!